safety-data/akka-persistence-redis/README.markdown

 This plugin stores data in a [redis](https://redis.io) database.

+## (De)Serializion

+The journal component saves serialized values into the database.
+It relies on the [Akka serialization extension](http://doc.akka.io/docs/akka/2.4/scala/serialization.html).
+Custom serialization can be added to handle you data model elements as you wish.

 ## Using the Journal Component

 To use the journal component, you need to enable it in your configuration.
 To use the default settings, simply add this line: